 Anorexia, Bulimia, Binge Eating, Overexercising, EDNOS, Body Image Low Self-Esteem

 Using integrative ED treatment, Kim Seelbrede offers clinical excellence and support for individuals struggling with the symptoms of an eating disorder.
-Patients find the strength to confront their problems, learn the tools and skills to overcome their symptoms and eventually enter a recovery phase.
+Patients find the strength to confront their emotional concerns, learn the tools and skills to overcome their symptoms and eventually enter a recovery phase.
 An integrative therapy approach including interpersonal psychotherapy, behavior therapy and EMDR therapy are effective treatments for bulimia nervosa, binge eating and other forms of ED's.
-Treatment success can be defined as the following: the restoration of relationships with family and friends, the ability to return to a productive, healthy and meaningful life, the reduction of eating disorder symptoms and behaviors and a renewed interest in school or work.
+Treatment success can be defined as the following: the restoration of relationships with family and friends, the ability to return to a productive, healthy and meaningful life, the reduction of eating disorder symptoms and behaviors and a renewed interest in life, school or work.
 The goal is to help patients become committed to a life of good health, freedom, balance and purpose.
 Treatment is most successful when a team approach is utilized.
 Kim Seelbrede received specialized training in eating disorder, compulsions and addictions at the William Alanson White Institute of Psychiatry, Psychoanalysis and Psychology and uses her network of professionals for support and referrals.
+Learn more here.